FineUploader/fine-uploader/readme.md

 **A:** Fine Uploader is a lot of work.
 I literally work on Fine Uploader, in my free time, 7 days a week.
 I've kept up this schedule since August.
 As a result Fine Uploader grows at a rapid pace, bugs are addressed quickly, and the support I provide for users is second-to-none.
 Compensation provides me with an excuse to keep up the work I am doing.
 The other alternative is a project that decays and becomes unusable or out-of-date after some time.
-Starting with version 3.2, I will personally answer questions and feature requests posed in the forums and the issue tracker only for users who have contributed.
-I will have a simple system that will allow you to identify yourself at checkout so I can identify these individuals.
-If, for some reason, you don't want to pay the very modest price, you can certainly make use of the source code posted in the Github repo.
+If, for some reason, you don't want to contribute to those that have worked so hard to provide you with this solution at a very modest price, you can certainly make use of the source code posted in the Github repo.
 The project is, after all, open-source.

 **Q:** I like FineUploader mode, but I don't want to allow my users to utilize the drag & drop feature.
 How can I do this?
 **A:** Set the `disableDefaultDropzone` property of the `dragAndDrop` option to `true`.